Bunkai9448/digipet_PSP/README.md

 - http://aluigi.org/bms/parse_exe.bms (to unpack the decrypted EBOOT.BIN and work with the text part better)

+- To-Do for system Messages / still unsure about the tool

 - https://www.romhacking.net/utilities/598/ (xdelta and xdeltaUI to create the patch easily)